joinmarket-webui/jamdocs/docs/software/installation.md

 ### ...connecting to a remote JoinMarket instance

-Do all the same steps as in [Connecting to a local JoinMarket instance](#connecting-to-a-local-joinmarket-instance) but before starting Jam (either directory or with docker), create a ssh tunnel to the remote host.
+Do all the same steps as in [Connecting to a local JoinMarket instance](#connecting-to-a-local-joinmarket-instance) but before starting Jam (either directly or with docker), create a ssh tunnel to the remote host.

 ```sh